 To create a test, click the "Create test" button in the top right corner of the dashboard.

-Enter the URL you want to test in the input.
+Enter the URL you want to test in the popup.
 In our example, we'll create a test on TodoMVC.
 Then click the "Create test" button to create your test.

 Note: If you want to test a local URL like

 localhost:3000, you need to use our local runner.
 See this guide to learn how.

 After the page loads, go through the workflow you want to test in the browser on the right side of the editor.
 In our example, we 1) create a todo item, 2) complete it, and 3) clear completed todos.

 Now that we have our test, let's run it by clicking the "Run test" button at the bottom of the code pane.
 You can also press

 As your test runs, the current line of code is indicated by paw icon.
 A green checkmark appears next to passing lines and a red "X" appears next to failing lines.

 You can view the logs from your test by clicking the "Logs" tab of the code pane.

 If you want more control over the generated code, you can use "snippets".